linode/docs/docs/guides/tools-reference/tools/how-to-use-nslookup-command/index.md

 google.com	nameserver = ns3.google.com.
 google.com	nameserver = ns1.google.com.
 google.com	nameserver = ns2.google.com.

+Authoritative answers can be found from:
 {{< /output >}}

+{{< note >}}
+Some domains are not configured to return all information in response to this request, and only return the name servers.
+In this case, you must request each type of record separately.
+{{< /note >}}

-It is also possible to ask for information about a particular name server.
+It's also possible to ask for information about a particular name server.
 Use `nslookup` and the name of the domain, along with the canonical name of the name server.
 This example demonstrates how to find out details about Wikipedia's `ns0.wikimedia.org` name server.

     nslookup wikipedia.org ns0.wikimedia.org